15candido/blog/README.md

 - Route Model Binding
 - Your First Eloquent Relationship
 - Show All Post Associated With a Category
-- Clockwork and The N + 1 Problem
+- Clockwork and The N + 1 Problem (Clockwork package)
 - Database Seeding Saves Times
 - Turbo Boost with Factories
 - Views All Posts by an Author